aaryadevg/CMPG-323-Project-2-35553367/README.md

 Vincenzo Chianese.
 2019.
 Security in your OpenAPI Specification | HackerNoon.
 Hackernoon. https://hackernoon.com/security-in-your-openapi-specification-94d081603950 Date of access: 07 Sep.
 2022.

-Other than these resources I would also like to mention a special thanks to all my friends in CMPG 323 who really helped me out extensively through the project, and the lecturers for the guidance documents (How the fuck do I reference that?)
+Other than these resources I would also like to mention a special thanks to all my friends in CMPG 323 who really helped me out extensively through the project, and the lecturers for the guidance documents.

+Their support was appriciated